 And the great news is we only have a safer world to gain here.

-And the fact that all of these concessions have been made in the lead up to this, it should give people hope, but you don't want to get the cart in front of the horse, do you?
+And the fact that all of these concessions have been made in the lead up to this should give people hope, but you don't want to get the cart in front of the horse, do you?

-The South Koreans had to buy business licenses at the two to the tune of five hundred million dollars.
+The South Koreans had to buy business licenses to the tune of $500 million.

 They paid North Korea for the privilege of having that summit.

-I think that really set the tone for going forward and uh putting us a position where we can achieve whatever is possible to achieve on the 12th of June and going forward.
+I think that really set the tone for going forward and putting us in a position where we can achieve whatever is possible to achieve on the 12th of June and going forward.

 But I do believe this is going to be a long process.